 A Substitute Emotion

 Anger can also be a substitute emotion.
 By this we mean that sometimes people make themselves angry so that they don't have to feel pain.
 People change their feelings of pain into anger because it feels better to be angry than it does to be in pain.
 This changing of pain into anger may be done consciously or unconsciously.

-In addition to providing a good smoke screen for feelings of vulnerability, becoming angry also creates a feeling of righteousness, power and moral superiority that is not present when someone is merely in pain.
+Becoming angry also creates a feeling of righteousness, power and being better than others that is not present when someone is merely in pain.
 When you are angry, you are angry with cause.
 "The people who have hurt me are wrong – they should be punished" is the common refrain.
 It is very rare that someone will get angry with someone they do not think has harmed them in some significant fashion.

 The definition of whether someone's anger is a problem often turns on whether or not other people agree with them that their anger, and the actions they take in the name of their anger, is justified.
 Angry people most always feel that their anger is justified.
 However, other people don't always agree.
 The social judgment of anger creates real consequences for the angry person.
 An angry person may feel justified in committing an angry, aggressive action, but if a judge or jury of peers do not see it that way, that angry person may still go to jail.
 If a boss doesn't agree that anger expressed towards a customer is justified, a job may still be lost.
 If a spouse doesn't agree that anger was justified, a marriage may have problems.